MGSimard/vertexdb/README.md

 - [x] Show top 8 submissions, see all shows all of them
 - [x] Find Steam svg icon outline for steam button
 - [x] Light mode
-- [ ] Figure out if I can match clerk theme to current theme
-- [ ] Make decision on displayed storefront links
-- [ ] Finalize websites
 - [x] Implement admin dashboard
 - [x] Find some stuff to show on admin dashboard
 - [x] Implement Moderation (Report abuse, receive reports in admin dashboard)